 Jacob is an international speaker who has worked across many charities, from small to large – national to international.
-His main focus is innovating processes, products and implementation of campaigns.
-Currently the area that inspires him and his clients is moving charities into the digital space and ensuring digital leaps in there proficiency.
-Jacob owns 3 agencies in Denmark and the UK.
-And has spoken across conferences all over Europe – and enjoys the audience at the IFC the most.
+His main focus is innovation and business intelligence in fundraising.
+Currently the area which inspires him and his clients is moving charities into the digital space and ensuring digital leaps in there proficiency.

 Jan has 20 years of experience as a consultant, coach, trainer and researcher in the field of philanthropy, resource mobilisation, leadership and management of civil society organisations in more than a dozen countries around the world, primarily in Central and Eastern Europe.
 He is the co-founder of the Czech Fundraising Center and the Chair of NETT – the Civil Society Think Tank.
 Jan serves as a trustee on several boards of leading non-profits in the Central and Eastern European region.